plastboks/Flaskmarks/README.md

 Ubuntu
 ======
-Installing this app on ubuntu may take a little more effort than `pip install -r requirements.txt`.
+Installing this app on a Ubuntu server may take a little more effort than `pip install -r requirements.txt`.
 On some systems the following packages need to be installed:
 * run: `sudo apt-get install python-virtualenv python2.7-dev build-essential`

 Upgrade